What is angina pectoris?

-The pain is caused by from poor function of tiny blood vessels that lead to the heart,
+The pain is caused from poor function of tiny blood vessels that lead to the heart,

 arms, and legs.
 It is more common in women.

 Variant angina pectoris.
-This is also called Prinzmetal's angina.
+This is also called Prinzmetal angina.
 It is rare.
 It occurs almost only at rest,

 not after exercise or stress.
-It usually occurs between midnight and 8 a.m.
-It can
+It usually occurs between midnight and early morning.

-be very painful.
-It is related to spasm of the artery.
-It is also more common in women.
+It can be very painful.
+It is related to a spasm of the artery.
+It is also more common

 Who is at risk for angina pectoris?